 When the fortress icon is green, everything is fine.

 When it's yellow-orange, Microsoft Security Essentials has not been able to update its definition database or perform a quick scan for a few days.
 It might also mean that an upgrade to the program is available.
 Launch the program by clicking its icon and then selecting Open.
-In case of no scanning done for some time, click the yellow-orange Scan now button; if an upgrade is available, click the yellow-orange Upgrade now button and read instructions here.
+In case of no scanning done for some time, click the yellow-orange Scan now button; if an upgrade is available, click the yellow-orange Upgrade now button and read the instructions here.

 If the icon is red, MSE or its service is turned off, the definition database is really old or something was found during a scan and Microsoft Security Essentials does not know how to handle the detected item (you decide whether to allow or remove it).